School starts for 1 million NYC kids amid new vaccine rules

-NEW YORK (AP) — School started Monday for about a million New York City public school students in the nation’s largest experiment of in-person learning during the coronavirus pandemic.
+NEW YORK (AP) — School started Monday for about a million New York City public school students in the nation’s largest experiment of in-person learning during the COVID-19 pandemic.

 The first day of school coincided with several milestones in the city’s pandemic recovery that hinge on vaccine mandates.